hi-riddhi/fraud-detection-project/README.md

 ---
 ## ✨ About Me
-*Hi, I’m Riddhi!
-This project was part of my Data Science Internship Portfolio.*
+Hi, I’m Riddhi!
+This project was part of my Data Science Internship Portfolio.
----
+=
 💻 Skills used: Python, Pandas, Scikit-learn, LightGBM, Data Visualization.
 🌐 GitHub: hi-riddhi